Formulas & Conversion Factors

 27 mm and 1-1/16 inch

-9. velocity in mph x 1.467 = feet per second
+mph x 1.467 = feet per second

 kph x 0.621 = mph

-10. (horsepower x 5252) ÷ by rpm = torque in ftlbs.
+9. (horsepower x 5252) ÷ by rpm = torque in foot-pounds.

-11. MPH = (rpm x rolling radius of the driven tire in inches) ÷
+10. mph = (rpm x rolling radius of the driven tire in inches) ÷ (168 x the overall gear ratio)

-12. Gasoline weighs 6 pounds per U.S. gallon.
+Gasoline weighs 6 pounds per U.S. gallon.

-Oil weighs 7.5 pounds per U.S. gallon
+Oil weighs 7.5 pounds per U.S. gallon.

-Kerosene weighs 6.7 pounds per U.S. gallon
+Kerosene weighs 6.7 pounds per U.S. gallon.

-Water weighs 8.4 pounds per U.S. gallon
+Water weighs 8.4 pounds per U.S. gallon.

-15. Gas velocity through a port in ft/sec = (piston speed in ft/min ÷ by 60) x (diameter of piston squared ÷ by the port diameter squared).
+12. Gas velocity through a port in ft/sec = (piston speed in ft/min ÷ by 60) x (diameter of piston squared ÷ by the port diameter squared).

-16. Mean gas velocity through the valve in ft/sec = (piston speed divided by 60) x [diameter of piston squared], ÷ by (the valve diameter at throat x lift of valve x pi)
+13. Mean gas velocity through the valve in ft/sec = (piston speed divided by 60) x [diameter of piston squared], ÷ by (the valve diameter at throat x lift of valve x pi)

-19. TACH, MPH, RPM, AND SPEED:
+16. TACH, MPH, RPM, SPEED:

-Measure the radius of the tire, bike on tires, not stands, you and passenger seated on bike, bike pointed straight ahead, and balanced straight up, buddy measuring the CENTER of axle to the floor, multiplied by 2, multiplied by pi, will give the circumference,
+Measure the radius of the tire, bike on tires, not stands, you & any passenger seated on bike, bike pointed straight ahead, balanced straight up, a buddy measuring the center of the axle to the floor (double check, by measuring both axles to the floor), multiplied by 2, multiplied by pi, will give the circumference, close enough to the actual in-use number.
+A very quick way of getting an accurate pi, is to divide 22 by 7.
+Which axle to use depends on which wheel is actually driving the speedometer.
+If the engine is not that wheel, then do separate calculations for each wheel.

-close enough to the actual in-use number.
-The formula for determining the relationships, suitably simplified is as follows:
+The formula for determining the relationships, suitably simplified for rear wheel drive, is as follows:

 Let T = the tach reading